 The Company enters into a restricted stock allotment agreement (hereinafter "Allotment Agreement") with Eligible Directors, and Eligible Directors are not allowed to transfer, pledge or dispose of the Company's common stock granted during a certain period stipulated in the Allotment Agreement (hereinafter "Transfer Restriction Period") (hereinafter "Transfer Restriction").
-The Transfer Restriction is lifted for all the stocks held by Eligible Directors at the expiration of the Transfer Restriction, under the condition that Eligible Directors continuously hold a position of the Company's director for a certain period.
-However, if the Eligible Directors resign from the position of Director of the Company before the expiration of the Transfer Restriction Period for reasons deemed valid by the Company's Board of Directors, transfer restriction on the Stock will be lifted at the time of resignation.
+The Transfer Restriction is lifted for all the stocks held by Eligible Directors when the Transfer Restriction Period expires, under the condition that Eligible Directors continuously hold a position of the Company's director for a certain period.
 On the other hand, in principle, stocks held by Eligible Directors are to be acquired by the Company without any payment upon the occurrence of specified events.